Reinbert de Leeuw: Awards

 On his 70th birthday, de Leeuw was made a Knight of the Order of the Netherlands Lion.

 Recordings

 Perhaps de Leeuw's most notable recordings are those of early piano music of Erik Satie.
-De Leeuw recorded mostly for Philips, Koch or Nonesuch.
+De Leeuw recorded mostly for Philips, Koch, Deutsche Grammophon, and Nonesuch.
 One of his last studio recordings was, however, for Alpha Classics: a piano-accompanied reading of Franz Liszt's own late and devotional Via Crucis, reflecting De Leeuw's faith.
 He had previously recorded Via Crucis twice, in the 1980s for Philips and in 2012 for Etcetera.